World Mental Health Day – October 10 2017

 What We Have Achieved

 Our treatments for depression and our understanding of its causes have taken dramatic changes, as knowledge now parallels our ability to use technology.
 Robert Burton had made extraordinary advances but even he was shackled by a lack of resources.
 For we are now able to prove the benefits of exercise and diet, we now understand the causes more than ever before and have found therapies such as Cognitive Behavioural Therapy and Mindfulness, which has become internationally recognised.
 Today we are a society that is healing from the devastating impressions that those who spoke before us had made.
-Therefore, perhaps our greatest testament is the fact we have created events such as World Mental Health Day and are becoming a society that acts as a compassionate community so that we can support and help those who stand next to us.
+Therefore, perhaps our greatest testament is the fact we have created events such as World Mental Health Day and are becoming a society that acts as a compassionate community so that we can support and help those who stand next to us, and provide Mental Health Training to the people who need it.
 Each year our awareness and knowledge is expanding and although we can improve, we can finally say that we are on the correct path to liberating ourselves from Mental Health issues.

 Perhaps we can now become aware of the advances we have made and by doing so, find confidence in that Mental Health is no longer an unchangeable condition and that it more curable than ever before.
 If one person has recovered, we can find a way to ensure that everyone can recover.